Ever wonder why cats like to sleep with their owners?

 That’s not so hard to believe because cats can be very territorial and possessive of their owners.

-You’re your cat’s source of food, attention, and entertainment, and they’d hate something to happen to you.
+You’re your cat’s source of food, attention, and entertainment, and they’d hate for something to happen to you.

 Moreover, some cat breeds are more dog-like and have strong protective instincts.